North West Ohio Fishing Reports

 South West Ohio Fishing Reports

-• The daily bag limit for walleyes in Ohio waters of Lake Erie is four fish per angler through April 30.
+• The daily bag limit for walleye in Ohio waters of Lake Erie is six fish per angler.
 The minimum size limit for walleye is 15 inches.

 • The daily bag limit for yellow perch is 30 fish per angler in all Ohio waters of Lake Erie.

-• The trout and salmon daily bag limit is two fish per angler.
+• The trout and salmon daily bag limit is 2 fish per angler.
 The minimum size limit is 12 inches.

-Some offerings to consider for trout include Powerbait in a variety of colors, small jigs tipped with maggots or waxworms, salmon eggs, worms, waxworms, minnows, and small lures (such as RoosterTail spinners).
-Please note the current seasonal trout regulations: Lake Erie and all streams, two/day, minimum size 12 inches (this includes steelhead), three/day, no size limit at Wallace, Ledge, Judge’s and Ranger lakes, and five/day no size limit at Shadow Lake and Ohio & Erie Canal.
+Some offerings to consider for trout include PowerBait in a variety of colors, small jigs tipped with maggots or waxworms, salmon eggs, worms, waxworms, minnows, and small lures (such as RoosterTail spinners).
+Please note the current seasonal trout regulations: Lake Erie and all streams five/day, minimum size 12 inches (this includes steelhead); three/day no size limit at Wallace, Ledge, Judge’s and Ranger lakes; and five/day no size limit at Shadow Lake and Ohio & Erie Canal.

-Spring is a good time of year to pursue pre-spawn panfish and largemouth bass at Cleveland Metroparks’ inland lakes and ponds, as well as at protected areas along the Lake Erie shoreline of Cleveland, like Edgewater boat ramps area and Gordon Park.
+Spring is a good time of year to pursue pre-spawn panfish and largemouth bass at Cleveland Metroparks’ inland lakes and ponds, as well as at protected areas along the Lake Erie shoreline of Cleveland, like the Edgewater boat ramps area and Gordon Park.
 Northern pike may also be found prowling weedy nearshore areas of the big lake.
-A white spinnerbait or Husky Jerk are good offerings for spring bass and pike, while a few waxworms suspended under a small bobber work well for sunfish.
+A white spinnerbait or Husky Jerk are good offerings for spring bass and pike, while a few waxworms suspended under a small bobber works well for sunfish.
 Crappie bite well on live minnows or small jigs.
-The boat ramp docks are in at Gordon Park, and will be installed at Edgewater within the next week or so if all goes as planned.
-Spring boaters have been making good catches of yellow perch around the E. 72nd lighthouse and anglers at E. 55th breakwall have even been catching a few jumbo perch from shore using emerald shiners on crappie rigs.
-Anglers are reporting a successful night bite for walleyes around Lorain, and that should follow here in Cleveland soon.
+E. 55th Marina and Emerald Necklace Marina are now open from 9 a.m. to 5 p.m. to supply your bait, refreshment, and general boating needs.
+The walleye night bite around Cleveland was good this week, and shore anglers with long-handled landing nets have been catching walleye on Husky Jerk and Perfect 10 crankbaits.

 Cleveland Metroparks, www.clevelandmetroparks.com